 Products & Applications > JellaGel™

-JellaGel™ is a Next Generation Jellyfish Collagen Hydrogel for in vitro cell culture and tissue engineering, offering customers a natural, non-mammalian alternative to mammalian and synthetic hydrogels currently on the market.
+JellaGel™ is a Next Generation Collagen Type 0 Hydrogel for in vitro cell culture and tissue engineering, offering customers a natural, non-mammalian alternative to mammalian and synthetic hydrogels that are currently on the market.

 Hydrogels are an important tool in a researcher mission to grow and maintain cells successfully.
 Two-dimensional cell culture has been used for some time now, but growing cells in flat layers on plastic surfaces does not accurately model the in vivo state.
 Hydrogels allow cells to grow and interact with all of their surroundings thanks to the 3D environment.
 Cells grown in 3D models have proven to be more physiologically relevant, with improved cell viability, morphology, proliferation, and differentiation.